lightoj-dev/problem-tutorials/dimik-even-odd-1/en.md

 # Dimik - Even Odd 1

-In this problem, you will be given `T` testcases.Each line of the testcase consists of an integer `n`.We have to determine whether `n` is even or odd.
+In this problem, you will be given `T` testcases.
+Each line of the testcase consists of an integer `n`.
+We have to determine whether `n` is even or odd.

 ### Solution
 * If n is divisible by 2